 Since Earth Day is smack-dab in the middle of spring cleaning season, it’s the perfect time to check in on what you’re using to clean your home.
 It’s easy to make the switch to eco-friendly and nontoxic cleaning products, which are better for the planet and your health.

-One way to make sure you're using eco-friendly cleaners that are safe for your home (and your pets!) is to look for EPA and Green Seal labels on the products.
+One way to make sure you’re using eco-friendly cleaners that are safe for your home (and your pets!) is to look for EPA and Green Seal labels on the products.
 (Here’s how to embrace a zero-waste lifestyle in the bedroom.)

 7. Repurpose old sheets and pillowcases

 Have you ever avoided purchasing

 Organic cotton sheets with a timeless elegance

 8. Donate things you no longer use